danthe1st/danthe1st/README.md

 Programming languages that I like: Java, Java and (most importantly) **JAVA**

 > [!Warning]
 > I have opinions when it comes to code style, [what programming languages should do](https://gist.github.com/danthe1st/1a7879ccf70db9092ff189370527bb31), what constitutes as good/readable code, etc. These opinions may change over time.
-By comminicating to me, you implicitly and irrevokably consent to getting informed about my opinions.
+By comminicating with me, you implicitly and irrevokably consent to getting informed about my opinions.
 For example, I prefer using the Eclipse IDE (at least for Java development) for reasons I explained [here](https://gist.github.com/danthe1st/b72175436d9aaf0e19eeca608cce4feb).
 While other IDEs are great as well, I just like Eclipse more.

 # (some) Open Source Contributions